CTVA

 Scheduled guests:

---Nina Simone (singer-pianist)
+--Nina Simone (singer-pianist) - "Little Girl Blue."

---The Browns (vocal group) - "The Old Lamplighter"
+--The Browns (vocal group) - "The Old Lamplighter."

---Bess Myerson (TV personality & former Miss America making an
+--Bess Myerson (TV personality & former Miss America making an appearance as a pianist) - "Grieg's Piano Concerto."

---Wayne and Shuster (comedy team)
+--Wayne and Shuster (comedy team) - routine with Wayne as a circus impresario.

---Gordon and Sheila MacRae (husband-and-wife singing act)
+--Gordon and Sheila MacRae (husband-and-wife singing act) - perform a medley.

---Arthur Worsley (ventriloquist)
+--Arthur Worsley (ventriloquist).

---Noonan and Marshall (comedy team)
+--Noonan and Marshall (comedy team of Tommy Noonan and Peter Marshall).

 Scheduled guests: